marktnoonan/cy-validators-example/README.md

 Don't:

 - ⛔️ ARRANGE: Never use a component's API in a validator, we are already checking a specific state that's been set up by other means.
 Props, events, etc should be touched in __that component's spec file__.
 - ⛔️ ASSERT: In a component validator, don't assert the state any descendent components directly, instead, use the existing validators for the direct child components, describing the expected state.
 Only make assertions about, and interact directly with, DOM elements directly rendered by (or "owned" by) the component under test.
-The whole rest of the component tree will validated
+The whole rest of the component tree will be validated through these parent-child relationships.

 ### Component Specs